Learning how to get rid of thrips quickly can be the difference between scrapping your plants and salvaging your garden.

 The first step in preventing thrips is to avoid attracting them to the garden in the first place.
 To do this, clean up any plant debris along with any grass and weeds from around the garden area.

 Pay special attention to your garden at the end of the growing season.
 You need to avoid leaving onion leaves behind, in particular, as these are especially attractive to thrips.

-You can take things a step further and disinfect pots and throw out old grow media after each grow cycle.
+You can take things a step further and disinfect pots and throw out old growing media after each growing cycle.

 Mind Your Mulch

 Mulch is a beneficial tool that many gardeners implement in their gardens.
 However, it’s important that you use the right kind of mulch.
 Using green, fresh mulch can attract thrips.

 Dry mulch, on the other hand, will not, and can help create a healthy garden that resists thrips instead.

 If you’re transplanting seedlings or adult plants into your garden, check them thoroughly before you start to dig.
 We always recommend separating new plants you bring into your garden or grow room for a week or so before introducing them to your existing plants.